amaankhan02/amaankhan02/README.md

 ### About Me
-Hi, I'm Amaan Khan, a student at The University of Illinois Urbana-Champaign.
+Hi, I'm Amaan Khan, a student at the University of Illinois Urbana-Champaign.
 I'm currently pursuing a Masters Degree in Computer Science at the Grainger College of Engineering.

 ### Technologies 👨‍💻
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)